All About Fencing

 Points are scored with the tip of the blade and must land on valid targets: torso from shoulders to groin in the front and to the waist in the back.
-The arms, neck, head and legs are considered off-target.
-Hits to this non-valid target temporarily halts the fencing action, but does not result any points being awarded.
+The arms, neck, head, and legs are considered off-target.
+Hits to this non-valid target temporarily halt the fencing action but do not result in any points being awarded.

 Fast fact: Fencers wear white uniforms because, before the advent of electronic scoring, touches were recorded on the usually white surface with a wad of ink-soaked cotton on the tips of the weapons.
 But since our first Nationals in 1888 rules on the colors required of uniforms (then called “suits” or “costumes”) varied, from “dark colors” to “white with black stitching” to “any color”, from 1897 to the early 1900′s.
 Our rules even required foil fencers to have buckskin or chamois covering the front of the jacket (1900).

-The foil fencer’s uniform includes a metallic vest, called a lamé, which covers the valid target area, so that a valid touch will register as a colored light.
+The foil fencer’s uniform includes a metallic vest, called a lamé, which covers the valid target area so that a valid touch will register as colored light.
 A tip is attached to the point of the foil and is connected to a wire inside the blade.

 The fencer wears a cord inside his uniform which connects the foil to a wire, connected to the scoring machine.